Uri Extensions

 removeQueryValue

-the specified value.
+Returns a new Uri without the specified name/value pair.
 All other query params are left unchanged.

 - Example